sonyarianto/gobete/README.md

-# gobete (Go Backend Template)
+# gobete

-Gobete is a boilerplate backend API built with Go (Golang) and the Fiber web framework.
+Hi! gobete is short for "Go backend template".
+It is a boilerplate backend API built with Go (Golang) and the Fiber web framework.
 It provides a solid foundation for building RESTful APIs with features like user authentication, database integration, and more.

 ## Features